This information is for people renting privately in Northern Ireland.

 - 12 weeks’ notice if you’ve lived in the tenancy for more than 10 years

-This is a clause that lets you or the landlord end the tenancy agreement early.
+A ‘break clause’ allows a tenant or landlord to end a fixed term tenancy before its end date.
 They are rare and usually include conditions for you, such as:

 - finding a replacement tenant